 Hedgehogs need a diet that is high in protein and low in fat.
-Protein suggested requirement 28 -35%, Fat suggested - 10-15% (15-20% for babies & underweight) Before purchasing the food make sure to check the ingredient list.
+Before purchasing the food, make sure to check the ingredient list.
 High quality cat foods will list a real meat, such as chicken, lamb, or turkey, as the first ingredient.
 A hedgehogs best diet consists mainly of chicken.
 Avoid foods that have fillers such as corn, wheat, rice, or meat by-products as the first ingredient on the list.
 We use 2 specific brands: Blue Wilderness Chicken for Kitten (which is what I recommend= high protein/low fat).
 I also feed Purina One (Chicken is the 1st ingredient)as it is recommended with a high fat content that is good for our nursing mamas and young babies that are weaning.
 We send home a baggie of Purina One for you to mix 50/50 with Blue Wilderness this makes the transition easy on little tummies.

 Depending on the temperature of your home, you may also need a heat source for your hedgehog.
 Hedgehogs need temperatures of at least 72 degrees at all times to prevent hibernation both in the wintertime when our homes can be drafty and also in the summertime when we run air conditioners.
 We use 11 inch x 16 inch reptile heat pads and have them available in our store to purchase.

 Handling & Bonding